Nicotine addiction symptoms and treatment

 4. Continued use of tobacco products even if it negatively impacts your life

-Additionally, being addicted to nicotine also harms relationships.
+Additionally, being addicted to nicotine harms relationships.
 Family and friends who are nonsmokers often confront a person with nicotine addiction and express concerns about their behavior.
 Since the addicted person is in denial, they become argumentative and hostile toward other people.

 What are the available treatments for nicotine addiction?

-Behavioral therapies can help a patient identify negative thoughts and behaviors to replace them with positive patterns.
-Patients also learn to resist the urge to have a cigarette and find a healthier way to cope with stress, express their emotions, and feel relaxed.
+Behavioral therapies help a patient identify negative thoughts and behaviors to replace them with positive patterns.
+Patients learn to resist the urge to have a cigarette and find a healthier way to cope with stress, express their emotions, and feel relaxed.

 The alternative nicotine addiction treatments are listed below.